Monday, August 29, 2016

 But as I continued to age, I slowly became a spectator to life events.
 I start enjoying my time with myself.

 Please don't take me wrong.
 I still love and value my husband.
 We travel together, and I genuinely enjoy it.
 But now I feel I don't need him.
 Kids may call or may not call.
-Thanksgivings and Christmas' are just dates on a calendar.
+Thanksgiving and Christmas' are just dates on a calendar.
 If they visit, I adore their visits and love hugging my grandchildren.
 I do enjoy their pictures on Facebook and answer their texts.
 I still sleep in the same bed as my husband.
 But I don't need any of them anymore.

 I doubt poor men enjoy the same bliss.